 A passing grade on an AP exam is a three, four, or five.
 All state colleges in Ohio must accept a 3 or higher for college credit.
 Therefore, if a student takes six to eight AP courses in high school, she could earn 18 to 24 hours of college credit.
 This could be a real savings in tuition, books, room and board!

 AP classes are open to all students who meet prerequisites established by SUA.
-This year 172 students are enrolled in AP classes.
-Typically 85% will take the AP exams and 70% of them will receive a passing score.
-That could translate to 231 hours of college credit earned.
+In 2014 - 2015, 190 different students are enrolled in AP classes, filling nearly 360 seats.
+Typically, 80% of SUA's AP students will take at least one AP exam and over 70% of test-takers will earn a passing score (with that percentage reaching over 80% in 2014).

-Eligible juniors and seniors may take college-level courses through the Post Secondary Enrollment Option Program (PSEOP).
-St. Ursula partners with The University of Toledo and St. Frances de Sales High School to offer Introduction to Engineering, a course for students concurrently enrolled in AP Calculus.
+Students may take classes at local universities or colleges through the College Credit Plus program.
+St. Ursula Academy partners with The University of Toledo and St. Francis de Sales High School to offer Introduction to Engineering, a course for students concurrently enrolled in AP Calculus.